 - Heat the oven to the maximum temperature, or to 250°C.

 - Crack two whole eggs and an egg yolk into a bowl.
 Keep the extra egg white to the side, you will need this later on.
-Whisk, using a planetary mixer or an electric whisk, the eggs with the sugar until you have a light and fluffy mixture.
+Whisk, using a stand mixer or an electric whisk, the eggs with the sugar until light and fluffy.

-- Then add the sieved flour with baking powder and salt before adding the grated orange rind.
-Lastly, add the pistachios and chopped chocolate and mix together until it is all combined.
+- Then add the sieved flour with baking powder and salt before adding the grated orange zest.
+Lastly, add the pistachios and chopped chocolate and mix together until combined.

-- Line a baking tray with parchment paper and, with the help of a spatula, create two loaves with the dough, measuring around 30cm in length and not more than 5cm wide.
+- Line a baking tray with parchment paper and, with the help of a spatula, create two loaves, measuring around 30 cm in length and not more than 5 cm wide.

 - Beat the egg white with a fork until it becomes foamy, then brush it over the loaves.

 - Turn the oven down to 180°C and bake the biscuits.
-The extremely high temperature ensures that the biscuits won’t lose their shape too much when they start to bake.
+The extremely high temperature ensures that the biscuits won’t lose their shape when they start to bake.

-- Bake the biscuits for around 20-25 minutes, until they are golden outside, but still slightly wobbly inside.
-If you push down on the surface, it should be relatively hard, but still have a little give.
+- Bake the biscuits for about 20-25 minutes, until they are golden outside, but still slightly wobbly inside.
+If you push down on the surface, it should be relatively hard, but still, have a little give.

-- Leave the biscuits to cool down for around 5 minutes, then cut them on a chopping board, with a sharp knife.
+- Leave the biscuits to cool down for about 5 minutes, then cut them on a chopping board, with a sharp knife.
 The biscuits should be about 2cm thick.